berman82312/demo-circle-dashboard/README.md

 ### Highlight the payments created by the current user

 Since the recent payment list keeps updating, it might be hard to find the payment just created in some cases.
 Hence I highlighted the payments created by the currect user with a different border color.

+### Search in case insensitive

+For user's convenience, search the keyword in case insensitive mode.